What is my Virtual Head of Marketing programme all about?

 There’s a common misconception about marketing.
 Marketing isn’t creative.
 It’s project management.

-- How are you going to use your valuable resources?
+Using your valuable resources in the most efficient way possible.
 Your time.
 Your energy.
 Your money.

 This is the bit that nobody talks about because they’re too busy banging on about ideal customer avatars and sales funnels.